moslemajra85/knowlege_base_rag/README.md

 text[i: i+chunk_size]
 ```

-That is easy to understand, but it can cut words or sentences in the middle.
+That can cut words or sentences in the middle.

 Later, a better chunking strategy could split by: